vcmi/vcmi/docs/modders/Bonus/Bonus_Types.md

 ### FREE_SHOOTING

-Affected unit can use ranged attack even when blocked by enemy unit.
-(Sharpshooter's Bow)
+Affected unit can use ranged attack even when blocked by enemy unit, like with Bow of the Sharpshooter relic

 ### BLOCKS_RETALIATION